To read more about the retreats, select a retreat and click.

 Full refunds are given if Cedarbrake cancels an event.

-Within 48 hours prior to the retreat, $10 for a Day of Reflection and a maximum of $60 for weekend retreats will be withheld.
+Within 72 hours (3 business days) prior to the retreat, 50% of the cost of both Days of Reflections and weekend retreats will be withheld.

 Full refunds are given if Cedarbrake cancels event.